 - This is the Domain name, which one uses for one’s on-premises exchange organization that one has already added or will add in Office 365 (example: domain.com)

 Microsoft provides diverse migration methods.
-Each type varies based on one’s existing Exchange Server, how many mailboxes one requires to migrate, and whether one has the plan to manage some mailboxes in his/her on-premises organization or want to migrate them all online.
-It will also consider the time to what extent the migration process will take and whether user identity will be managed in an on-premises organization or Office 365.
+Each type varies based on one’s existing Exchange Server, how many mailboxes one requires to migrate from an existing email system, and whether one has the plan to manage some mailboxes in his/her on-premises organization or want to migrate them all online.
+It will also consider the time to what extent the office 365 migration process will take and whether user identity will be managed in an on-premise organization or Microsoft 365.
 That depends on the capabilities of SharePoint consultants.

-Below is a detailed description of each type of migration.
+Below is a detailed description of each office 365 migration types.
 To apply any of the below migration methods, a SharePoint consultant should require to create a batch of that type, which will proceed with the migration process further.
+Migration dashboard in the Exchange admin center is used to perform these migration methods.

-- This migration can be achieved through one CSV file format in which all mailboxes’ credentials should be added in a pre-defined format.
+- Office 365 Staged migration can be achieved through one CSV file format in which all mailboxes’ credentials should be added in a pre-defined format.

-- If any organization requires migrating all on-premise more than 2000 mailboxes to Exchange Online over weeks or months, this option is preferable.
+- If any organization requires migrating thousands of on-premise mailboxes to Exchange Online over weeks or months, staged migration is preferable.

-- This type of migration is supported by Exchange Server 2010 and later versions.
+- A Cutover migration is supported by Exchange Server 2010 and later versions.

-- Unlike staged migration, it includes migrating all mailboxes to Exchange Online from an on-premise exchange organization in a single migration batch.
+- Unlike staged migration, it includes email migration to Exchange Online from an on-premise exchange organization in a single migration batch.
+All the resources like contacts and distribution groups, mailboxes are migrated to Office 365 using cutover migration method at once.

-- If any organization plans to migrate all on-premises mailboxes to Exchange Online and requires managing the user identities from Office 365, this option will be most suitable.
+- If any organization plans to migrate all on-premises mailboxes to Exchange Online and desires to manage user accounts from Office 365, cutover migration will be most suitable.

-- With this cutover option maximum of 2000 mailboxes can be migrated, and if it is required to migrate mailboxes more than that limit, then one should prefer the staged or remote migration options.
+- With this cutover migration option maximum of 2000 email migration can be done, and if it is required to migrate email more than that limit, then one should prefer the staged or remote migration options.

-- This type of migration is supported by Exchange Server 2010 and 2013.
+- Remote migration is supported by Exchange 2010 and Exchange 2013.

-- To perform this type of migration, the SharePoint consultant has to implement hybrid deployment.
+- To perform this type of migration, the SharePoint consultant has to implement hybrid migration.
+For hybrid deployment, Azure Active Directory synchronization must be included in Office 365 subscription..

-- After completing the migration process, user identities will still be managed in the on-premise server.
-But over a period of time, if one requires to move all mailboxes to Exchange Online, one can achieve this with the help of hybrid deployment features.
+- After completing the email migration process, user accounts’ identities will still be managed in the on-premise server.
+But over a period of time, if one requires to move all mailboxes to Exchange Online, one can achieve this with the help of office 365 hybrid migration features.

-- In this migration type, it will copy the contents of Exchange Server’s IMAP mailbox to Exchange Online.
+- IMAP migration will copy the contents of Exchange Server’s IMAP (Internet Message Access Protocol) mailbox to Exchange Online.

 - Only items in a user’s inbox or other mail folders get migrated by applying this method.
 No other contents like contacts, calendar, tasks, etc., will be migrated.

-- The Exchange Online mailboxes must be provisioned before one starts migrating contents using an IMAP migration.
+- The Office 365 mailboxes must be provisioned before one starts migrating contents using an IMAP migration.
+That means one must create a mailbox for each user manually.

 - Maximum 35 MB size of the individual email can be migrated.